noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 Eh?
 Wait a moment?
 What did she just say?
 Giant Mantis? ...When she mentioned Mantis...
 Did she mean that insect with two scythes?
 The moment I grasped the meaning of Kuro’s words, a great amount of sweat began to flow down my body.
-N- No more, I don’t want the meat of this world anymore...
+N-No more, I don’t want the meat of this world anymore...
 I thought I’ve become accustomed to this world, but I think it will take some time for me to become used to this world’s food culture.